Adams Dairy Bank History (2006 – 2013)

 Capital BancCorp initially pushed for a more traditional location suited for commercial clients, but David and the board were convinced that the Adams Dairy Parkway and Coronado Drive location represented a special opportunity to work with customers and interact with the community.
 By 2008, Adams Dairy Bank had a contract for leasing the east side of the building and installing an ATM.
 The location was within a mile of major new shopping developments in Blue Springs.
 Once Adams Dairy Bank began operating near Adams Dairy ‘Bank’ Parkway, there was immediate, incredible growth.

 Growth on Adams Dairy Bank Parkway (March 2008–April 2008)

 The location was worth the wait.
-In March 2008, the month before the Adams Dairy Parkway location opened, Adams Dairy Bank added only nine accounts.
-In April, the bank opened 53.
+In March 2008, the month before the Adams Dairy Parkway location opened, Adams Dairy Bank added only nine new accounts.
+In April, the bank opened another 53.
 The location provided a huge boost to the bank and the “cash cow” entered a growth spurt.
 By November, six months after opening on Adams Dairy Parkway, the bank had 525 accounts.
 Lending was growing particularly fast.
-Loan totals had doubled from the number the bank had at the January opening.
+Loan totals had doubled from the number the bank had at January’s opening.
 Almost all loans were made to local customers, citizens of Blue Springs and surrounding areas.
 Alongside the bank’s growth, the team grew as well.
 Matt Owings became vice president and chief credit officer, Katie Jackson joined as a customer service specialist, Kevin Vogt was hired as a credit analyst, and Matt Clark came on board as a teller.
-Stan Ricketts, area director of Capital BancCorp, sat on the board as chairman.

 The Early Years on Adams Dairy Bank Parkway (April 2008–May 2009)